JHaley1513/Music_Visualizer/README.txt

 To run the application: using Terminal/Command Prompt, navigate to the project directory, then execute the command "python3 music_interface.py".
-From there, you'll be prompted to enter a song name; type in the name of any audio file you've added to the project directory, without the extension (e.g. Bohemian Rhapsody).
+From there, you'll be prompted to enter a song name; type in the name of any audio file you've added to the project directory, without the extension (e.g. White Wind).